schubergphilis/regional-network/README.md

   for the deployment of VPCs the state region is always the same for all regional VPCs created.
 So the **state_region** is going to be used throughout.

 * [layout.hcl](./example/layout.hcl) Holds the information of the VPCs to be deployed and settings of them, like dhcp options.
-* [connectivity.hcl](./example/connectivity.hcl) Holds the information about the ergess VPC.
+* [connectivity.hcl](./example/connectivity.hcl) Holds the information about the egress VPC.
 * [resolving.hcl](./example/resolving.hcl) Holds the information about the resolving domains, both overriding and forwarding.